Pi-Apps-Recreates/pi-apps-x86/README.md

 ### Q&A with MCRaspRBX
  - Why did you develop Pi-Apps x86?
-> I made this x86 version so people from Rasberry Pi's have a familer appstore
+> I made this x86 version so people coming from Rasberry Pi's can easily install their favourite apps with a familiar GUI, instead of needing to learn how to use things like the GNOME appstore

  - Is Pi-Apps x86 still under development?
 > Sure is!
 Initial development is done for the most part, and I don't see any more major features being added to Pi-Apps's core functionality.